Size of the Prize – Helping the NHS to Prevent Heart Attacks and Strokes at Scale

 View the Size of the Prize for High Cholesterol below or access or download via this link: Size of the Prize for High Cholesterol

 For people with established CVD, cholesterol lowering treatment (such as statins) is essential to reduce the risk of further heart attack or stroke.
-The Size of the Prize shows that across England, almost one in five people with CVD are not taking this life saving medication.
+Size of the Prize shows that across England, around one in six people with CVD are not taking this life saving medication.
 For each ICB, the Size of the Prize for Cholesterol models how many heart attacks, strokes and deaths would be prevented and how much NHS and social care spend would be saved if treatment rates were increased to reasonable ambition levels.

 Using Size of the Prize to deliver a step change in CVD prevention

-Size of the Prize gives us the ambition.
-But we will only achieve this ambition through at-scale targeted case finding and treatment optimisation.
 CVDACTION, developed by UCLPartners, is a smart data tool that identifies and stratifies patients with high-risk conditions (including blood pressure and cholesterol) that are sub optimally treated so that their preventive treatment can be rapidly optimised.
-CVDACTION is now being piloted in ICBs in London and elsewhere to evaluate the impact of case finding and to understand the implementation support needed by clinical teams on the ground.

 Further resources to support blood pressure and cholesterol optimisation